-Please note that references must be provided through the GMS, they cannot be provided as an email attachment nor sent by post in hard copy.
-Any references received after the deadline, or outside of the system, or by another academic at the same institution as you or a co-applicant(s) will not be accepted, and your application will be withdrawn from this competition.
+- 10.7 Please note that references must be provided through the GMS, they cannot be provided as an email attachment nor sent by post in hard copy.
+Any references received after the deadline, or outside of the system, or by another academic at the same institution as you or a co-applicant(s) will not be accepted, and your application will be withdrawn from this competition. - 10.8 All references are kept confidential from the applicant, and they will not be able to view them.
+Should the applicant resubmit with the same proposal and referee, the reference will only be shared with the referee to maintain this confidentiality.